 Persistency in prayer is prevailing with God.
 Speak the word of God-the word of believing that ye have received-in season and out of season.
 Let no doubt rebuff you.
-Let no word of Scripture, of the Angel of the Lord, yea, the very Christ himprayer. self, discourage you or cause you to move away from your faith that God is with you and Good is for you.
+Let no word of Scripture, of the Angel Persistency in self, discourage you or cause you to move away from your faith that God is with you and Good is for you.
 Remember how Jacob would not let the Angel of the Lord go from him until he blessed him (Gen. 32:26).
 Remember how the Syro-Phœnician woman would not take "No" to her prayers, though it would seem as though Jesus himself wrestled with her (Mark 7:26; Matt.
 15:21-28).